linklab-uva/cav_take_home/WSL.md

 ### Install ROS

 The team utilizes ROS Humble.
-Open Ubuntu and run the following commands:
+Open Ubuntu and run the following commands in your WSL environment:

 ```bash
 sudo apt install software-properties-common